mikecinnamon/MLearning/Assignment 4.md

 ## Introduction

-This assignment is a continuation of the analysis performed in example ML-23, which uses **kake news data**.
+This assignment is a continuation of the analysis performed in example ML-23, on **fake news data**.
 In the assignment we explore this a bit more, trying alternative approaches.

 ## Questions